Rational curves on del Pezzo surfaces in positive characteristic: Inductive arguments using Bend and Break

 If furthermore $S$ is a del Pezzo surface, then we can ensure that $Z_{1},Z_{2}$ are the only components of $Z$. \end{lemm}

 The proof is modeled on \cite[Lemma 1.14]{Testa09}.

 \begin{proof} Set $r = \dim(M)$.
 If we fix $r-1$ general points of $S$ then by Bend-and-Break $M$ parametrizes a stable map $f$ with reducible domain whose image contains these $r-1$ points.
-Furthermore, by \cite[Lemma 4.1]{LT19} (which works in arbitrary characteristic) we may find such a stable map $f$ such that there are at least two components of the domain of $f$ whose images contain one of our fixed points.
+Furthermore, by \cite[Lemma 4.1]{LT19} (which works in arbitrary characteristic) we may find such a stable map $f$ such that there are at least two different irreducible components of the domain of $f$ such the image of each component contains one of our fixed points, and moreover the two points contained by the two components are different.
+In particular, due to the generality of the points there must be at least two irreducible components of the domain of $f$ whose deformations dominate $S$.

 Let $Z_{1},\ldots,Z_{s}$ be the irreducible components of the domain of $f$ whose images deform in a dominant family and let $C_{1},\ldots,C_{s}$ be their images in $S$.
 The previous paragraph shows that $s \geq 2$.
 By assumption every family of birational stable maps with irreducible domains of lower degree has the expected dimension.
 In particular, if we define $d_{i} := -K_{S} \cdot C_{i}$ then $C_{i}$ can contain at most $d_{i}-1$ general points of $S$.
 On the other hand, we know that all $r-1$ general points must be contained in the image of $f$.
 Since $r \geq d - 1 \geq (\sum d_{i}) - 1$, we see that there can be at most two such components $C_{i}$.
 We conclude that $s=2$.
 Furthermore, since each $C_{i}$ is going through the maximal possible number of general points in $S$, by choosing our points general we may ensure that $C_{1}$ and $C_{2}$ are general in their respective families.
 Since $d = d_{1} + d_{2}$ by the argument above, we must have that $f|_{Z_{i}}$ is birational for $i=1,2$.